shizmob/arcade-docs/igs/ peripherals.md

 Obviously, games that aren't slot machine/redemption games won't make use of this device even if running on the GP1 board.

+**Note: the following content is based on how code generator works on C/S series slot machine.
+IGS GP1 may not use all the features, or use them in different ways.**

 ## Time Bomb

 Time bomb is a way of enforcing revenue sharing when other methods such as contracts or e-cash are considered unfeasible or inappropriate.